-By working with the local community, we will plant trees across 10,000 hectares to help reforest degraded landscapes, increase water resources, and decrease the impact of landslides while alleviating extreme poverty for communities in need.
+By working with the local community, we will plant trees across 10,000 hectares to help restore degraded landscapes, increase water resources, and decrease the impact of landslides while providing fair wage employment to communities in need.

 A view of the Omo River on the road to Dawro.